← Back to Blog

 Their strengths: [list 2-3 honest ones]

-3 questions I can ask to steer toward our strengths
+3 questions I can ask to steer the conversation toward our strengths

 Format as a quick-reference card I can scan in 30 seconds on a call.

 Stop losing momentum after great calls.
-This prompt turns your scattered notes into a clean CRM entry and follow-up email:
+This prompt turns your scattered notes into a clean CRM entry and a follow-up email that arrives while the conversation is still fresh:

 Here are my rough notes from a sales call today: